firesharkstudios/butterfly-server/docs/Butterfly.Channel/IChannelServer.md

 # IChannelServer interface

 Allows clients to create new channels to the server and allows the server to push messages to a connected client.

-Example code...
+Initializing a channel server instance...

 ```csharp
 var channelServer = new SomeChannelServer();